mysrcs/hugooooo/content/blog/2021-08-23-Work-at-sourcehut.md

 author: Drew DeVault
 ---

+**This opening is now closed**.
+Please check back again later for future openings.
+Thanks!

 SourceHut is hiring paid software engineers to work exclusively on free and open source software.
 This is a full-time remote position.
 Our mission is simple: